-Marvelʼs Avengers S.T.A.T.I.O.N. opened at Excel London on 29th November following its huge success in New York, Seoul, Paris and various cities around the globe.
-The highly anticipated multi-room experience is a feast for geeky eyes that will not disappoint Marvel fans and leave you wanting to see more.
+Marvelʼs Avengers S.T.A.T.I.O.N. at Excel London is a feast for geeky eyes that will not disappoint Marvel fans.

 Thor’s hammer is heavy.
 As more and more people fail in their attempts to lift it off the floor of the Thor Observatory, I wonder if the God of Thunder would consider me worthy enough to give it a try.
 A kid props himself with his feet on the platform and pulls with all his might, determined to make the hammer move despite the resigned look on his father’s face, and a member of S.T.A.T.I.O.N. encourages him to keep going.
 “You can lift it, come on!” he cheers him on, but nothing happens.
 The little boy sighs, and the grown-up inside me takes over from my ten-year-old self: as much as I would love to lift Mjolnir (and take it home with me, for that matter), I reluctantly move away and get ready for the next part of my training.